Kloud1993/fxos-certsuite/README.md

-Firefox OS Certification Testsuite modified
+Firefox OS Certification Testsuite modified second time
 ==================================

 Tests and tools to verify the functionality and characteristics of